aws-samples/aws-ipranges-api/README.md

 ## Description
 AWS [publishes](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) its IP ranges in json format through [ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
 The IP prefixes are commonly used by network firewalls for inbound and/or outbound network access control.

-A common use case is [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with on-premise web server as origin; only [CloudFront origin facing](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) (and if in use [Route 53 Health Checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html)) IP prefixes are allowed inbound access at perimeter network firewall.
+A common use case is [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with on-premises web server as origin; only [CloudFront origin facing](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) (and if in use [Route 53 Health Checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html)) IP prefixes are allowed inbound access at perimeter network firewall.
 Another use case is for [egress control](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-egress-control) where firewall administrators allow-list or deny-list outbound network acess to all or specific AWS service or Region such as [Route 53 name servers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html) or [Amazon S3](https://aws.amazon.com/premiumsupport/knowledge-center/s3-find-ip-address-ranges/)

 Typically, the firewall administrator will extract out required IP prefixes from ip-ranges.json for use in firewall rules.
 The IP prefixes need to be updated whenever there are changes and users can subscribe to [AWS IP address ranges notifications](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications)